laas/fape/FAPE/README.md

 following command line will run the planner 50 times on the given problem.

     sbt "runMain fape.Planning --quiet -n 50 ../domains/handover/handover.1.pb.anml"

+Exploring the available domains in `../domains/` and looking at the different options listed in the help should be a good start for learning about FAPE.